Annapolis Divorce Lawyer

 Limited divorces are a legal option for couples that do not have grounds for absolute divorce, but still require the court’s assistance to settle their differences.
 In these cases, the divorce is not permanent and neither spouse is permitted to remarry.
 Instead, the court assists in making temporary decisions concerning child support and custody, alimony, and possession of property.

-Whether you and your partner are divorcing amicably or are embroiled in drawn out and bitter proceedings, an Annapolis divorce lawyer can provide invaluable legal insight and help protect your rights.
+Whether you and your partner are divorcing amicably or are embroiled in contested proceedings, an Annapolis divorce lawyer can provide invaluable legal insight and help protect your rights.
 Our law office provides low flat fees for uncontested divorces and is committed to spending the time necessary to fully understand your case.

 Call (410) 656-6227 to speak to an attorney who will give you and your case the time and effort necessary to achieve your goals.